-2g.
-Misuse of Technology, including not meeting the following technology requirements: -During instructional time, technology must remain silent and away unless explicit staff permission has been granted at that time.
-"Silent" refers to the absence of any kind of noise generated by the device and "away" refers to the device and accessories being completely out of sight.
-The instructional time requirement applies to hallways, restrooms, and other areas on campus. -During lunch and transitions outside of buildings, students may use technology for communication, listening to music with headphones, and other school-appropriate purposes. -Use of external speakers is not permitted at any time without explicit staff permission. -In addition to receiving the recommended disciplinary response, students who are assigned a 2g infraction will be required to temporarily surrender the device to school leadership.
-Failure to comply will result in a "5a: Disrespect towards an Adult" infraction.
-After two infractions of this type, a parent may be requested to retrieve the device.
-2h.
-Excessive Display of Affection , not including related infractions in higher categories (middle and high school students are permitted to hold hands and give brief hugs).
-2i.
-Possession or Unsupervised Use of Non-Prescription Medicine , not including related infractions in higher categories.
-2j.
-Unauthorized Sale/Distribution of Merchandise , not including related infractions in higher categories.
-Category Three Infractions Recommended Response 3a.
-Disrespect to an Adult , including, but not limited to, being slow to comply and arguing or Level I (One to Two disputing.
-This does not include related infractions in higher categories.
-Infractions) 3b.
-Disrespect to a Student , including, but not limited to, unwelcome flirting or propositions, name Elementary School: calling, mocking, ridiculing, insulting, taunting, slandering, retaliating or excluding in any form or for Parent Contact/Conference any reason, throwing an object at someone in a way that is not aggressive, interacting with personal property without permission regardless of whether or not damage occurs, if to a degree Middle/High School: that seems necessary to involve school leadership.
-Infractions involving physical contact and/or Detention property damage may receive a higher-level consequence.
-Level II (Three to Four 3c.
-Irresponsible Behavior leading to the minor injury of someone, if to a degree that seems Infractions) necessary to involve school leadership.
-Irresponsible behavior includes unsafe driving in categories 2 At least one day ISS and 3.
-Level III (Five or More 3d.
-Lying to an Adult or Failing to Provide Necessary Information, including intentionally Infractions) withholding information, giving misleading information, impeding an investigation, etc. mactions 3e.
-Leaving Class without Permission, not including related infractions in higher categories.
-At least three days OSS 3f.
+- 3a.
+Disrespect to an Adult, including, but not limited to, being slow to comply and arguing or disputing.
+This does not include related infractions in higher categories. - 3b.
+Disrespect to a Student, including, but not limited to, unwelcome flirting or propositions, name calling, mocking, ridiculing, insulting, taunting, slandering, retaliating or excluding in any form or for any reason, throwing an object at someone in a way that is not aggressive, interacting with personal property without permission regardless of whether or not damage occurs, if to a degree that seems necessary to involve school leadership.
+Infractions involving physical contact and/or property damage may receive a higher-level consequence. - 3c.
+Irresponsible Behavior leading to the minor injury of someone, if to a degree that seems necessary to involve school leadership.
+Irresponsible behavior includes unsafe driving in categories 2 and 3. - 3d.
+Lying to an Adult or Failing to Provide Necessary Information, including intentionally withholding information, giving misleading information, impeding an investigation, etc. - 3e.
+Leaving Class without Permission, not including related infractions in higher categories. - 3f.
 Using or Displaying Profanity, Vulgarity or Discriminatory Language or Gestures not connected to or directed towards a specific person or used in a way that may seem to be connected to or directed towards a certain person.
-This also applies to audio and video content, as well as content on clothing, but does not include related infractions in higher categories.
-3g.
+This also applies to audio and video content, as well as content on clothing, but does not include related infractions in higher categories. - 3g.
 Possession of Profane, Vulgar, Pornographic or Graphically Violent Materials in any medium, also including such images that may have been drawn or created.
-This does not include related infractions in higher categories.
-3h.
-Sharing, supporting, Promoting or Glorifying Offensive, Disturbing, Unethical or Illegal Activity through comments, conversations, images, signals, drawings, media, attire, etc. This does not include related infractions in higher categories.
-3i.
-Possession or Unsupervised Use of One's Own Prescription Medicine , not including related infractions in higher categories.
+This does not include related infractions in higher categories. - 3h.
+Sharing, supporting, Promoting or Glorifying Offensive, Disturbing, Unethical or Illegal Activity through comments, conversations, images, signals, drawings, media, attire, etc. This does not include related infractions in higher categories. - 3i.
+Possession or Unsupervised Use of One's Own Prescription Medicine, not including related infractions in higher categories.